-f. e.
-Participation must be voluntary, and either party can request to end Conflict Resolution at any time which may result in the initiation of the Student Conduct process for the behavior.
+e.
+Incident(s) considered serious in nature, and consequently not suitable for e.
+Participation must be voluntary, and either party can request to end Conflict Resolution at any time which may result in the initiation of the Student Conductstudent conduct process for the behavior.